 Can you repair your ship and get the engines up and running before a black hole ends your space adventure forever?
 That’s the name of the game in Spaceteam, a cooperative, communication-based game where you have to accomplish various tasks with your fellow players while sharing tools.
 It’s delightful chaos, heightened by the five-minute hourglass timer counting down your dwindling seconds before disaster strikes!
 A definite favorite around here. ($24.95)

 For Ages 11-12 and Up

 Puzzometry (jigsaw puzzle)

 For a next-level jigsaw challenge, Puzzometry is tough to top.
 These beautiful pieces can be combined in seemingly endless combinations, and yet, there’s only one solution.
-Available as Puzzometry ($16.50), Puzzometry Jr. ($12), and Puzzometry Squares ($16.50), you’ve got three distinct challenges appropriate for different ages!
+Available in seven different styles — including Puzzometry ($18.50), Puzzometry Jr. ($14), Puzzometry Squares ($18.50), and the new Puzzometry Hex ($18.50) — you’ve got distinct challenges appropriate for all different ages!

 [Check out the full review of Puzzometry by clicking here!]